 Not designed for the office.
 They don't block any office chatter and also leak enough to be distracting.

 The Grado SR125 aren't intended for wireless gaming.

 The Grado 125e aren't intended for phone calls.

 The Grado SR80e/SR80 are pretty much identical to the Grado SR125e/SR125.
 The SR125e have slightly thicker and more durable cables, but have the same design and build quality as the rest of the budget Grado line up.
 The SR80 are, therefore, a better value for your money since they have the same performance at a cheaper price point.
 They also do a bit better in the treble range, although both headphones are a bit too sharp and may sound piercing on already bright tracks.
 Also, the difference in the treble is within the margin of error for our sound test, since its consistency varies from person to person.

 These headphones have the same retro appeal as the Grado SR60e/SR60 and Grado SR80e/SR80.
 They share the same open-back design, but they have slightly larger ear cups.
 They have an all-black color scheme, and they look decent overall.
 However, the plastic used in their build looks a little cheap.

-The Grado SR125e are comfortable for an on-ear design.
-They are lightweight and don't apply too much pressure on the ears.
-They lack padding on the headband although it's not too noticeable because of the lightweight design.
-Unfortunately, the padding used on the ear cups is a cushion-like material that's susceptible to wear and tear and doesn't feel as good on the skin like a faux leather padding would.
+They're comfortable for an on-ear design.
+They're lightweight and don't apply too much pressure on the ears.
+They lack padding on the headband, although it's not too noticeable because of the lightweight design.
+Unfortunately, the padding used on the ear cups is a cushion-like material that's susceptible to wear and tear and doesn't feel as good on the skin as faux leather padding would.